 California state disability insurance (SDI) is a mandated program for many people working in the Golden State.
 SDI is funded by employee payroll deductions and provides temporary, partial income replacement for workers suffering a loss of income due to a covered accident or illness.

-The program is the centerpiece of California’s social safety-net, but like any government program there are many holes, and plenty of un-unanswered questions such as how much do I get, and how long does it last, and others.
+The program is the centerpiece of California’s social safety net.
+Like any government program there are many holes, and un-unanswered questions such as how much do I get, how long does it last, and others.

 - What if I am pregnant?

 CA State Disability Calculations

 California SDI benefit calculations have three main components: the percentage of income replacement, the maximum weekly benefit amount, and the length of time payments are made.
 The calculations for this state mandated maternity leave program help you answer: “how much do I get?”, and “how long does it last?’